2 men with brown hair press their foreheads together and look at each other affectionately.

 No matter which strategy you choose, you'll start by selecting a withdrawal amount for the first year.
 In the planning phase, many retirement calculators rely on this as a critical component to determine how much you need to save.

 Although 4% is a popular guideline, research has established it as "safe" only for specific time frames and allocations.
 And safe means different things to different people.
 For you, 4% could be too much—or too little.
-Here are the factors we consider when choosing a withdrawal rate for an individual client:
+Here are the factors we consider when choosing a withdrawal rate for a client:

 4 levers affecting withdrawal rates

-Dynamic spending strategy
+Dynamic withdrawal strategy

 In other words, it achieves a happy medium.
 Your spending is more flexible than with a dollar-plus-inflation approach but also more stable than with the percentage-of-portfolio approach.
 It's also completely customizable, so in addition to deciding how much to withdraw the first year, you decide how much you're willing (and able) to raise or lower your spending in response to market movements.